-In 1845, the castle was remodelled by Sir Charles Barry, who was inspired by Queen Victoria’s Residence at Balmoral.
+In 1845, the castle was remodeled by Sir Charles Barry, who was inspired by Queen Victoria’s residence at Balmoral.
 The interior of the castle was destroyed by a fire in 1915 so the interior you see today is the work of Sir Robert Lorimer.

 18. Eilean Donan Castle

 If you’re looking for beautiful castles in Europe, you need to head to Eilean Donan Castle in Scotland.
 This incredible castle stands on the shores of a place where three lochs meet – Loch Duich, Loch Long, and Loch Alsh.

 The castle is located in the western Highlands, very close to the bridge which leads to the Isle of Skye, making it one of the most popular stops on a Scotland road trip itinerary.

 The nice thing about this castle is you can stop for 10 minutes take some incredible photos and then be on your way (we also recommend the cafe in the lay-by across the bridge, which is perfect for coffee or breakfast).
 However, if you have more time, you can also stop and see the inside of the castle.

 The castle was built in the 13th Century but was destroyed in the 1700s during the Jacobite uprising.
 It was in ruins for 200 years but it was mostly reconstructed in the early 1900s and is now open to the public almost all year long (it is closed in January and during Christmas.)